-I voted yesterday.
-Even more important, for the first time, so did my two youngest daughters.
+This election was significant; for the first time, I voted with my two youngest daughters.
 As they received their ballots, the volunteers led a cheer and a clap.
 I felt a rising emotion, a sense of pride in my daughters, my community, and my country.
 When they exited the building with their “I Voted” stickers I knew our democracy would continue regardless of the outcome of this presidential election.
 Driving home amidst the vibrant colors of fall, bathed in the warm evening sun, I could not help thinking about what lessons I could learn from these most visible of leaders, our presidents.

 In my book, Lead With Imagination, I wrote that “Organizations are by nature, human.”
 I went on to make a case that while no one disagrees that life and leadership are both serious endeavors, it doesn’t mean that as leaders we always have to take ourselves so seriously.
 In Daniel H. Pink’s book, A Whole New Mind: Why Right-Brainers Will Rule the Future, he writes, “Laughing people are more creative people.
 They are more productive people.
 People who laugh together can work together.”
 In my experience, laughter is the universal language and humor connects humanity.
 It gives us energy and increased capacity to handle stress and challenge.
 It makes us more resilient.